jordyv/reconstore/README.md

 # Reconstore

 Reconstore is a tool for saving and querying your recon data.
 You can pipe subdomains and output of your favorite tools to reconstore to build up your own recon database.
-All information is stored in a Sqlite file so you can run your own queries if you like.
+All information is stored in a Sqlite file or Postgres so you can run your own queries if you like.

 ## Installation

 ```
-go get -u github.com/jordyv/reconstore/cmd/reconstore
+go install -u github.com/jordyv/reconstore/cmd/reconstore@latest
 ```

+## Configuration

+Make sure there's a `reconstore.yaml` file in your home directory or the current directory.
+You can use `reconstore.example.yaml` as example.

 ## Usage